caiosoter/DS-Projects/credit_analysis/README.md

 ## Problem Summary

 This project addresses the issue of delinquency in financial institutions, focusing on the creation of a predictive model to assess the credit risk of recurring customers in new credit applications.
 The analysis is based on customer and transaction data, aiming to optimize decision-making in credit granting.
-If you would like to seek to uderstand more about the analysis and the results I encourage you to go through the [Notebook](https://github.com/caiosoter/DS-Projects/blob/main/credit_analysis/analise_inadimplencia.ipynb).
+If you would like to seek to understand more about the analysis and the results I encourage you to go through the [Notebook](https://github.com/caiosoter/DS-Projects/blob/main/credit_analysis/analise_inadimplencia.ipynb).

 ## Project Objective